Shenton/derpy/README.md

 * Fetch rss feeds (and send a message when a new entry is found)
 * Fetch reddit 'hot', 'new', 'rising', 'controversial', 'top', 'gilded' listings (and send a message when a new entry is found)
 * Respond to a member trigger message
-* And some stupid/fun/whatever you name it stuff
+* And some stupid/fun/whatever-you-name-it stuff

 ## Deploy Derpy
 Before anything you will need: